SimronJ/Cuny-Waitlist-Bot/README.md

 Release Note:
 - Now has window notifications
-- Fix the bug when you don't hear the horn sound.
+- Fix the bug where you don't hear the horn sound.